🇬🇧 UK GUIDE · UPDATED

 💰

 Per-slot pricing is predictable.
 RAM-based pricing is flexible for modded servers.
 All-inclusive (DatHost) removes upsell friction.
-Whichever model you choose, verify what is actually included — backups, DDoS and mod support should not be add-ons.
+Whichever model you choose, verify what is actually included — backups, DDoS protection and mod support should not be paid add-ons on a quality host.

 A game server is a dedicated computer running your multiplayer game world 24/7, managing all players simultaneously.
 When you rent from a hosting provider, you get a portion of their high-performance hardware in a data centre with a fast internet connection, rather than running the server on your home computer.
-The main advantages are: the server stays online when you are offline, professional-grade DDoS protection against attacks, much better hardware than a typical home PC, and server locations close to your players for low latency.
-Most providers offer instant setup so your server is running within minutes of payment.
+Consequently, the main advantages are: the server stays online when you’re offline, professional-grade DDoS protection against targeted attacks, better hardware than a typical home PC, and server locations close to your players for low latency.
+Most managed providers offer instant setup so your server is running within minutes of payment — no technical knowledge required.

 About the author